Italian Riviera: Portovenere

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, please see our Terms & Conditions page.

 Portovenere (aka Porto Venere) is a charming fishing village on the Italian Riviera.
 The UNESCO World Heritage Site is famous for its picturesque harbor.
-Lined with an ancient wall of brightly colored houses, the connected buildings were designed to ward off attacks from raiding pirates.
+The Portovenere waterfront is lined with an ancient row of brightly colored houses that were designed to ward off raiding pirates.
 Our Portovenere travel guide includes information on the town’s medieval ruins, Mediterranean landscapes, and how to plan the perfect trip.

 Portovenere is a town made for romance.
 After passing through an imposing town gate, narrow ‘carruggi’ (alleys) transport visitors to a web of Old Town shops and restaurants.
 Outside of the village center Doria Castle, Chiesa di San Pietro, and the poet Lord Byron’s Grotto are waiting to be explored.